Continuous characterizations of inhomogeneous Besov and Triebel-Lizorkin spaces associated to non-negative self-adjoint operators: Introduction and statement of main results

 \end{definition}

-As pointed out in \cite{KP}, the main motivation for introducing the ``non-classical'' Besov and Triebel-Lizorkin spaces associated to $\mathscr{L}$ lies in nonlinear approximation.
-These ``non-classical'' spaces seem more suitable for the possibly anisotropic nature of the geometry of $M$.
+As pointed out in \cite{KP}, the main motivation for introducing the ``nonclassical'' Besov and Triebel-Lizorkin spaces associated to $\mathscr{L}$ lies in nonlinear approximation.
+These ``nonclassical'' spaces seem more suitable for the possibly anisotropic nature of the geometry of $(M, \rho, \mu)$.

-Homogeneous Besov and Triebel-Lizorkin spaces associated to non-negative self-adjoint spaces have been introduced and studied by Georgiadis et al. \cite{GKKP, GKKP2}, and their weighted extension were studied by Bui et al. in their recent work \cite{BBD}.
-It is worth noting that in the last work the heat kernel of the operator is not assumed to satisfy the H\"{o}lder continuity nor the Markov property.
+Homogeneous Besov and Triebel-Lizorkin spaces associated to nonnegative self-adjoint spaces have been introduced and studied by Georgiadis et al. \cite{GKKP, GKKP2}, and their weighted extension were studied by Bui et al. \cite{BBD}.
+It is worth noting that in \cite{BBD} neither the H\"{o}lder continuity nor the Markov property for the heat kernel of the operator is assumed.